leofukui/neta/README.md

 ## In Progress ⏰

 * 🖼️ Returning images *from* AI chats back to WhatsApp.
-* ⚡ Performance enhancements (it's Python UI automation, so 'performance' is relative!).

 ## Getting Started: Let the Hacking Begin!